BLUECARVIN/Point-On-Object-Detection/README.md

 4. Run 'main.py'(before running, you should confirm the video name in the 'main.py' is correct)
 5. Adjust the parameters of LKTrack or SVM or Sliding windows to make the performance better.

-### BTW
-The code is not very complete or good(sorry for my bad code), if you have an questions or suggestions, welcome to contact with me.
-Or you can fork it directly.

-My E-mail is bluecarvin@163.com